Order Rosuvastatin Online

 - Slowing the progression of heart disease

 It's a 'statin' – Rosuvastatin is a prescription medication used to treat high cholesterol levels.
 It belongs to a family of drugs called statins.

-It's a first-line treatment – usually the first thing a doctor will recommend for you if you have with high cholesterol is to make changes in your lifestyle.
-This doesn’t always have enough impact on a person, which is when statins might be prescribed.
+It's a first-line treatment – usually the first thing a doctor will recommend for you if you have high cholesterol is to make changes in your lifestyle.
+This doesn’t always have enough impact, which is when statins might be prescribed.
 Importantly, even if you are prescribed statins, you should still make positive changes in your lifestyle.

 How it works – statins will work by reducing how much cholesterol the liver produces.
 They do this by blocking an enzyme that the liver uses to make cholesterol.
 However using these should also be combined with a change in the amount of fats in the diet.

 You can reorder Rosuvastatin with Zava – we offer a few quick and easy steps get it processed for you: